 </View>

-You could use Button elevated property when you want to add a shadow to it.
-For example, it can be used for rendering Buttons on top of maps or any decorative backgrounds.
-Note that elevated property is not supported for the ghost variant.
+You can use the elevated property with Button when you want to add a shadow to it.
+Adding an elevated flag to outline buttons also adds a background color to them.
+Note that the elevated property is not supported for the ghost variant.

 <View gap={3} direction="row">